How Long Does Sex Should Last – Normal Intercourse Duration

 Past Experiences

 Previous sexual encounters shape expectations and responses.
-Negative experiences may create anxiety that affects current performance, while positive experiences can build confidence.
+Adverse experiences may create anxiety that affects current performance, while positive experiences can build confidence.

 Relationship Dynamics